sidkofi/cpu_fail_classifier/README.md

 ## What's the Problem?
 Why Care About CPU Failures?

 Modern CPUs are incredibly complex pieces of engineering.
-Before they end up in computers, there is undergo rigorous testing under intense conditions (complex simulations, high-end gaming, video rendering) to ensure they perform reliably.
+Before they end up in computers, they undergo rigorous testing under intense conditions (complex simulations, high-end gaming, video rendering) to ensure they perform reliably.
 Manufacturers collect vast amounts of data, including operating frequency, temperature, power usage, and more, during these tests.

 Most CPUs pass.
 But sometimes, they exhibit faulty behavior – maybe the frequency gets stuck, drops unexpectedly, or becomes unstable.
 Catching these failures *before* the CPU ships is crucial.
-It saves manufacturers money by preventing faulty products from reaching consumers, and it saves users the headache of dealing with an unreliable computer.
+It saves manufacturers money by preventing faulty products from reaching consumers, and it saves us the headache of dealing with an unreliable computer.

 <img src="./images/data_privacy.png" width="500">